I'll admit it. I used to hate public speaking. To stand up in front of a bunch of strangers to talk on my own for half an hour? It's my idea of hell.

 Here's another excellent point.
 What kind of sick idiot would wish you to fail?
 Perhaps someone who'd never dare to get up on stage and do a speech, that's who!
 Once you realise the golden secret that everyone is actually on your side and rooting for you, you'll probably relax and enjoy yourself.

 When I did my first ever talk, I was petrified.
 Seriously.
 I was so frightened of standing up in front of everyone; I nearly backed out.
 I had twenty minutes to talk about Creative Boom to about 50 people.
 Twenty minutes?!!
 It seemed like such a long time.
 But once I got into the swing of things, I started to enjoy myself because I realised people were there to listen to me.
 They wanted to hear my story.
 They were interested.
 And I suddenly thought "Hell!
 I'd better make this interesting and stop being such a wimp!".

 Once I realised that I was worthy of having something to say, I started cracking jokes, really looking at my audience, and I even went off script a little.
 It was lots of fun.
 Remember, people want to listen to you – so enjoy it!

 What are you afraid of?

-It's a question you should truly ask yourself – what are you afraid of?
+It's a question you should honestly ask yourself.
 Are you worried you'll stumble?
 Well, this is a natural habit of speaking, so don't sweat it.

 The greatest talkers still suffer from nerves

 Even after years of public speaking, people will still get nervous.
 Look at the legend that is Tommy Cooper!
-Apparently, he was a mess before he went on stage to perform his magic tricks and wonderful jokes – but you'd never have guessed it!
+He was a mess before he went on stage to perform his magic tricks and wonderful jokes – but you'd never have guessed it!
 I bet even the prime minister gets nervous before he addresses a press conference.
-Just remember – no one is perfect and even the most experienced speakers will get nervous.
+Just remember – no one is perfect, and the most experienced speakers will get nervous.

 Consider the benefits